Pros and Cons of Using Shopping Coupons

 - Coupons always result in reduced profits on the item.
 Do your math before starting a coupon campaign.
 You need to assess the cost of purchase for the product and the value of coupon on that particular product.

 - Many companies maintain their brand image by maintaining competitive prices, keeping low margins of profit so that they don’t feel the need to introduce discount programs.
-Due to fear of lost revenue since the customer might make their purchase without a coupon as well.
+Due to the fear of lost revenue since the customer might make their purchase without a coupon as well.

 - When a company offers a discount, consumers subconsciously lower the brand value in their mind.
-They came to a conclusion that the merchandise must be overpriced if the retailer is able to make discounted offers.
+They came to the conclusion that the merchandise must be overpriced if the retailer is able to make discounted offers.

 - Nowadays, customer expecting shopping coupons from retailers are at a high.
 According to estimates, about 85% of consumers seek coupons before visiting a retailer.
 If you are not offering coupons, you may lose out on that population and even get perceived negatively for not offering special offers.